A Message from Our CEO

 how we’re funded

-Charity Navigator names University Settlement as a Four-Star Charity — their highest rating — based on our financial stability, efficiency, sustainability, and our commitment to strong governance practices and policies.
+Charity Navigator gives University Settlement a 99% score and names us as a Four-Star Charity – their highest rating – based on our financial stability, efficiency, sustainability, and our commitment to strong governance practice and policies.

 Our Donors